 During the First World War, the British built a large reservoir at HaBsor Spring, which collected 2 million liters of water.
 The water reached the pool via a pipe which was laid down simultaneously with the advance of the forces from the Nile, and it was conveyed night and day from the reservoir to the units at their posts using camel caravans loaded with water containers.
 The British built concrete facilities over the springs to collect the water and a British concrete structure still stands today at the catchment point of the spring.

 Israeli National Parks Authority uses beautiful words in their ads.
 Like “market on water” and “attractions for kids.”
 When we arrived, there was nothing.
-We thought maybe it is still too early thus we started with a short hike at the pond area.
+We thought maybe it was still too early.
+Thus, we started with a short hike in the pond area.

 HaBsor Spring Archaeological Site

 When we climbed the top, we saw remains of the Royal Egyptian Way Station.

 Some remains from an ancient building, containing a few layers of mud bricks, were uncovered at En HaBsor site, lying about 200 m. south-west of En HaBsor.
 Four settlement strata were found, the three earliest being from the Early Bronze Age (3300-2200 BC).
 At first there was a Canaanite village here, after that – an Egyptian way-station, and then a Canaanite village again.
 Eventually the place was abandoned, but was again re-settled in the Helenistic period (2nd century BC) and after that there was a way-station or a farm.

 The site was excavated by a delegation of archaeologists from Tel Aviv University, headed by Ram Gufna and Dan Gazit.
 The reconstructed structure on the site exhibits the remains of the Egyptian way-station, and it testifies to Egypt’s permanent presence in Canaan already in the days of Na’armar, founder of the First Egyptian Dynasty.